apache/airflow/docs/apache-airflow/concepts/params.rst

 ======

 Params are Airflow's concept of providing runtime configuration to tasks when a dag gets triggered manually.
 Params are configured while defining the dag & tasks, that can be altered while doing a manual trigger.
+The ability to update params while triggering a DAG depends on the flag ``core.dag_run_conf_overrides_params``, so if that flag is ``False``, params would behave like constants.

-To use them, one can use the ``Param`` model for complex runtime validations or simply use primitive types, which won't be doing any runtime validations.
+To use them, one can use the ``Param`` class for complex trigger-time validations or simply use primitive types, which won't be doing any such validations.

 .. code-block::